How Libraries Can Measure the Success of Community Health Programs

 Connecting Indicators to Program Planning

-Indicators work best when they are connected to program goals and activities.
+Indicators work best when they connect directly to program goals and activities.

-Many public health programs use simple frameworks that map: activities → outputs → outcomes
+Many community health programs use simple frameworks such as:

 For example: